How contact patterns destabilize and modulate epidemic outbreaks: Introduction

-In order to reveal temporal statistics of human contact patterns that affect non-equilibrium epidemic outbreaks, we here combine an analysis of real-world contact data with a novel approach of extracting disease-spread statistics.
-Instead of characterizing full epidemic outbreaks on a large temporal network (likely under-determined by the data at hand), we investigate the statistics of potential secondary infections (the expectation value of which is proportional to the basic reproduction number $R_0$).
-Our analysis reveals two mechanisms through which non-Poissonian statistics of contact patterns affect epidemic outbreaks: (i) temporal correlations of contacts in the form of clusters destabilize outbreaks due to an increased probability of zero-spreading and super-spreading events, and (ii) temporal variation of the contact rate modulates the pace of epidemic spread due to the interference of contact patterns with disease progression.
-As a proof of principle for a new class of generative models that incorporate human contact patterns, we showcase a novel, non-Markovian process that faithfully reproduces the temporal statistics of real-world contact data and their effect on disease spread.
+Here, we address this gap by identifying and isolating features of contact behaviour that affect epidemic outbreaks using a novel analysis of real-world contact data.
+Instead of characterizing full epidemic outbreaks on a large (likely under-determined) temporal network, we develop an effective description through \textit{potentially infectious encounters} that propagates statistics of contacts to statistics of disease spread.
+This approach avoids treating microscopic (non-linear) network effects~\cite{kiss_mathematics_2017, zierenberg_description_2020, nie_effects_2022} and allows us to focus on how contact patterns statistically affect epidemic outbreaks.
+Our analysis reveals two main mechanisms: (i) contact clustering destabilizes outbreaks by increasing the dispersion of offspring distributions and the probability of zero-spreading events, and (ii) temporal variation of the contact rate modulates the mean basic reproduction number, $R_0$, due to an interference between contact patterns and disease progression.
+Finally, we showcase a non-Markovian process that faithfully reproduces the temporal statistics and their effect on disease spread as a proof of principle for a new class of generative models for surrogate data that mimic human contact patterns.